sg-crest A Singapore Government Agency Website

 Prosecution appeals against your...
 If the appeal is allowed...

-Sentence or court order Your sentence or court order may be altered.
+Sentence or court order Your sentence or the court order may be altered.

-In other instances, the appeal judge may dismiss the appeal or send the case back to the original court for a retrial or for other reasons, such as for further evidence to be recorded.
+In other instances, the appellate court may dismiss the appeal and there will be no changes to the lower court’s decision.
+In other cases, the appellate court may send the case back to the lower court for a retrial or for other reasons, such as for further evidence to be recorded.

 Need help?